 Bad weather was also a problem for the Squadron as a whole and on 17 September cyclonic gales swept through the aerodrome at Proyart, damaging and, in some cases, destroying the Squadron's canvas hangers and aircraft alike.
 But, as a result of a tremendous joint effort by pilots and ground crew, 15 serviceable RE8s were ready for duty by the next day, allowing Lieutenant Peel and his Observer, Lieutenant J. P. Jeffers, to join three other RE8s on a patrol dropping smoke bombs east of Malakoff Farm and north-west of Bellicourt.

 Early on the following day, which was 19 September 1918, Lieutenants Peel and Jeffers were ordered out on a reconnaissance patrol to photograph the line of the St. Quentin Canal from south of Bellenglise to Bellicourt in their RE8.
 By early afternoon, they had failed to return ... and nothing whatsoever, to this very day, has been heard concerning their fate.

-The Arras Memorial, which commemorates nearly 1,000 airmen who were killed on the Western Front and have no known grave.
+The Arras Flying Services Memorial, which commemorates nearly 1,000 airmen who were killed on the Western Front and have no known grave.

-A telegram, notifying Clifford Peel's parents and family that he was missing in action, reached Inverleigh a few days before the wedding of his brother George, but the news was withheld by his parents until after the wedding had been held, on the 25th of September.
+A telegram, notifying Clifford Peel's parents and family that he was missing in action, reached Inverleigh a few days before the wedding (25th of September) of his brother George, but the news was withheld by his parents until after the wedding.

 The mystery of the fate of Lieutenant John Clifford Peel, his Observer and their aircraft, only seven weeks before the War ended, has never been solved, but his name has been immortalised throughout the world because he is recognised as a man who had the tenacity to develop and share his dream.
 By doing so, he helped to shape the destiny of the Royal Flying Doctor Service.